|

 resolution.
 The connector uses brown wire connected to ground and

-brown/red to the speedometer.
-Positive black/blue is not used.
+brown/red to the speedometer, a positive black/blue is not used.

 We can work with the 4 pulses/rotation to setup our speedometer and can adjust